 The federal banking agencies jointly issued a final rule that provides for an optional, simplified measure of capital adequacy, the community bank leverage ratio framework, for qualifying community banking organizations, consistent with Section 201 of the Economic Growth, Regulatory Relief, and Consumer Protection Act.
-This optional final rule which became effective on January 1, 2020, is applicable to all non-advanced approaches FDIC-supervised institutions with less than \$10 billion in total consolidated assets.
+This optional final rule is applicable to all non-advanced approaches FDIC-supervised institutions with less than \$10 billion in total consolidated assets.
 The community bank leverage ratio removes the requirement to calculate and report risk-based capital but rather only requires a Tier 1 to average assets (leverage) ratio.
-The community bank leverage ratio will be 8% for 2020, 8.5% for calendar year 2021, and 9% for calendar year 2022 and beyond.
+The required community bank leverage ratio is 9% for calendar year 2022 and beyond.
 If the minimum ratio is met, banks adopting the framework are considered well capitalized for prompt corrective action purposes.
 The rule allows for a two-quarter grace period to correct a ratio that falls below the required amount and allows for the reversion back to the risk-weighting framework without restriction.
+This rule was elected by the Bank as of December 31, 2023.

-Quantitative measures established by regulation to ensure capital adequacy under the risk-weighting framework require the Bank to maintain minimum amounts and ratios of common equity Tier 1 capital, Total and Tier 1 capital (as defined in the regulations) to risk-weighted assets (as defined) and of Tier 1 capital (as defined) to average assets (as defined).
+Prior to the adoption of the community bank leverage ratio rule, quantitative measures established by regulation to ensure capital adequacy under the risk-weighting framework required the Bank to maintain minimum amounts and ratios (set forth in the following table as of December 31, 2022) of common equity Tier 1 capital, Total and Tier 1 capital (as defined in the regulations) to risk-weighted assets (as defined) and of Tier 1 capital (as defined) to average assets (as defined).